ArkashJ/_611Final_TradingSystem/README.md

 3. Strategy Pattern - Person and Trading interfaces are examples of horizontal inheritance

+### Extendability

+1. Future teams can improve the UI by simply changing the backend connections from the old one to the new one
+2. Options account can be added to the factory and options can easily be traded by adding classed in stocks, making a table in the database and adding a new page in the frontend
+3. We realize that the database class can be refractored to make service classes.
+Future teams can make those classes, initialize DB connections and simply copy paste our code there for it to work.

 ## How to compile and run

 These are my current versions: